Volunteer

 At these spring training meetings, community members, returning and new volunteers and any interested lighthouse enthusiasts will learn more about the duties of a lighthouse keeper.
 We will hear from seasoned volunteers on a bit of the local history of the area and everyone will receive a history booklet with more detailed information that they can study at their leisure to prepare before volunteering.
 While we ask for dependability and good communication regarding scheduling, our program is a very low-key, relaxed environment and offers a great way to make new friends, meet new people and enjoy an evening on the lakes.

-A lighthouse tour will be offered and some very initial training is provided, which is followed up with a hands on, more in-depth training given by Lighthouse Conservancy staff and experienced volunteers working with you on your first shift.
+A lighthouse tour will be offered is provided with the training, which is followed up with a hands on, more in-depth training given by Michigan Lighthouse Conservancy experienced volunteers working with you on your first shift.

 Your Rights as a Volunteer